TLop503/quicksand/README.md

 🟢**Start Container**

 Launches a new browser container (either Firefox or Tor, depending on your current mode).

 Use this when:
-* You are starting the sandbox for the first time
+* You are starting the sandbox for the first time.
-* The container is not running
+* The container is not running.
-* You have recently stopped or restarted a container
+* You have recently stopped or restarted a container.

 🔴**Stop Container**

 Stops the currently running browser container.

 Use this when:
-* You want to cleanly shut down the sandbox
+* You want to cleanly shut down the sandbox.
-* You want to switch modes after a failed load Stopping the container will disconnect the WebUI until another container is started.
+* You want to switch modes after a failed load.
+Stopping the container will disconnect the WebUI until another container is started.

 🔁**Restart Container**

 Stops the current container and launches a fresh one.

+Use this when:
-* The environment needs to be reset
+* The environment needs to be reset.
-* You want to clear temporary data inside the container This performs a clean reset without needing a full shutdown.
+* You want to clear temporary data inside the container.
+This performs a clean reset without needing a full shutdown.

 🕵️**Swap to Tor**

 Stops any active Firefox container and launches a Tor Browser container instead.

 Use this when:
-* You want to switch to a privacy-focused, Tor-routed browsing session
+* You want to switch to a privacy-focused, Tor-routed browsing session.
-* You need to test or analyze traffic through Tor
+* You need to test or analyze traffic through Tor.

 🦊**Swap to Firefox**

 Stops any active Tor container and launches a Firefox container.

 Use this when:
-* You want a standard browsing environment
+* You want a standard browsing environment.
-* You are done using Tor and returning to normal analysis
+* You are done using Tor and returning to normal analysis.

 ## Deliverables
 * Single installer for setup